 Keeping Austin Smiles Protected and Healthy

 As we all settle into what seems like a new normal, we want you to know that the team at Broberg Family Dental is ready to care for you and your smile.
 We’ve missed seeing all of you at our Austin dental office and our entire staff is eager to get back to work and help our community stay healthy.
 We’ve always been stringent about cleanliness and sterilization, but now precautions are being taken on even more levels at the office, to ensure your safety and protection.

 What Can I Expect for My Appointment?

 Now more than ever your comfort means everything to us.
 We understand that some of the new ways we have to do things these days can be a bit overwhelming at times.
 We’ll do everything in our power to make sure you get the best possible dental care for you and your family.

 Our office follows a policy of universal masking, meaning that all patients and team members will be required to wear masks, whether vaccinated or not.
 If you don’t have a face mask, you will be provided one to wear while in the office.
 We ask that you keep the mask on at all times except for when you are receiving your dental care.
-You’ll get hand sanitizer to use when you enter the building and a peroxide rinse before your dental procedure.
+You’ll get hand sanitizer to use when you enter the building and an antiseptic iodine rinse before your dental procedure.
 We’ll also be checking the temperatures of all of our team members twice a day.

 Sanitization and Disinfection Protocols

 Everyone at Broberg Family Dentistry has always adhered to strict infection control protocol, which is something we’ll continue to maintain at this time.
 All high-touch handles are covered in an anti-microbial barrier.
 In addition, we’ll be disinfecting all of the “high-touch” areas in every part of our Austin dental office and restrooms throughout the day.
 At the front desk and in the reception area, we will be allowing for six feet of social distancing.